Hunching the Back

 Rowing is a physically demanding sport that requires a combination of strength, endurance, and technique.
 Whether you are a novice rower or an experienced athlete looking to enhance your performance, developing a smooth recovery in rowing can greatly impact your overall efficiency and success on the water.
 By focusing on key aspects such as body…

-• What Are the Best Drills for Improving Rowing Form?
+• What Are the Fundamentals of Proper Rowing Form?

 • What Techniques Help in Synchronizing with the Rowing Team?